HullUni-bioinformatics/Curated_reference_databases/README.md

 `metaBEAT` is using a number of external programs.
 To make your life easier we have created a self contained environment with all necessary pieces of software in a [docker image](https://hub.docker.com/r/chrishah/metabeat/).
 This image is building on [ReproPhylo](https://hub.docker.com/r/szitenberg/reprophylo/).
 If you want to use it you'll need Docker installed on your machine.

-The more details about how to install the `Docker` and `metaBEAT`, please go to visit the GiHub repository in [here](https://github.com/HullUni-bioinformatics/metaBEAT).
+The more details about how to install the `Docker` and `metaBEAT`, please go to visit the GitHub repository in [here](https://github.com/HullUni-bioinformatics/metaBEAT).

 ## Publications
 #The publications have used the curated reference databases in this repository

 - Hänfling, B., Lawson Handley, L., Read, D.S., Hahn, C., Li, J., Nichols, P., ...
 Winfield, I.J.
-(2016) Environmental DNA metabarcoding of lake fish communities reflects long-term data from established survey methods. _Molecular Ecology_, 25, 3101-3119. ([DOI](https://doi.org/10.1111/mec.13660)) ([GiHub](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016))
+(2016) Environmental DNA metabarcoding of lake fish communities reflects long-term data from established survey methods. _Molecular Ecology_, 25, 3101-3119. ([DOI](https://doi.org/10.1111/mec.13660)) ([GitHub](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016))

 - Harper, L.R., Lawson Handley, L., Hahn, C., Boonham, N., Rees, H.C., Gough, K.C., ...
 Hänfling, B. (2018) Needle in a haystack?
-A comparison of eDNA metabarcoding and targeted qPCR for detection of the great crested newt (_Triturus cristatus_). _Ecology and Evolution_, 00, 1-12. ([DOI](https://doi.org/10.1002/ece3.4013)) ([GiHub](https://github.com/HullUni-bioinformatics/Harper_et_al_2018))
+A comparison of eDNA metabarcoding and targeted qPCR for detection of the great crested newt (_Triturus cristatus_). _Ecology and Evolution_, 00, 1-12. ([DOI](https://doi.org/10.1002/ece3.4013)) ([GitHub](https://github.com/HullUni-bioinformatics/Harper_et_al_2018))

-- Li, J., Lawson Handley, L.J., Read, D.S. & Hänfling, B. (2018) The effect of filtration method on the efficiency of environmental DNA capture and quantification via metabarcoding. _Molecular Ecology Resources_, n/a. ([DOI](https://doi.org/10.1111/1755-0998.12899)) ([GiHub](https://github.com/HullUni-bioinformatics/Li_et_al_2018_eDNA_filtration))
+- Li, J., Lawson Handley, L.J., Read, D.S. & Hänfling, B. (2018) The effect of filtration method on the efficiency of environmental DNA capture and quantification via metabarcoding. _Molecular Ecology Resources_, n/a. ([DOI](https://doi.org/10.1111/1755-0998.12899)) ([GitHub](https://github.com/HullUni-bioinformatics/Li_et_al_2018_eDNA_filtration))

 - Sellers, G.S., Di Muri, C., Gomez, A. & Hänfling, B. (in press) Mu-DNA: a modular universal DNA extraction method adaptable for a wide range of sample types. _Metabarcoding and Metagenomics_ ([OSF](https://osf.io/vrb4a/))